josemarinfarina/SciBlend-ShaderGenerator/README.md

 2. **Creating a Shader**:
    - Choose a predefined scientific ColorRamp or select 'Custom'.
+   - Type the exact name of the attribute you want to visualize.
    - For custom shaders, use the '+' and '-' buttons to add or remove color stops.
    - Adjust colors and positions of each stop in the custom ColorRamp.